Old Korean: History and periodization

 Silla began a protracted decline in the late eighth century.
 By the early tenth century, the Korean Peninsula was once more divided into three warring polities: the rump Silla state, and two new kingdoms founded by local magnates.
 Goryeo, one of the latter, obtained the surrender of the Silla court in 935 and reunited the country the next year.
 Korea's political and cultural center henceforth became the Goryeo capital of Gaegyeong (modern Gaeseong), located in central Korea.
 The prestige dialect of Korean also shifted from the language of Silla's southeastern heartland to the central dialect of Gaegyeong during this time.
 Following Ki-Moon Lee's work in the 1970s, the end of Old Korean is traditionally associated with this tenth-century change in the country's political center.

 In 2003, South Korean linguist Nam Pung-hyun proposed that the Old Korean period should be extended into the mid-thirteenth century.
 Nam's arguments center on Korean-language glosses to the Buddhist canon.
 He identifies grammatical commonalities between Silla-period texts and glosses from before the thirteenth century, which contrast with the structures of post-thirteenth century glosses and of fifteenth-century Middle Korean.
 Such thirteenth-century changes include the invention of dedicated conditional mood markers, the restriction of the former nominalizing suffixes -n and -l to attributive functions alone, the erasing of distinctions between nominal and verbal negation, and the loss of the essentiality-marking suffix -ms.

 Nam's thesis has been increasingly influential in Korean academia.
 In a 2012 review, Kim Yupum notes that "recent studies have a tendency to make the thirteenth century the end date [for Old Korean]...
 One thinks that the general periodization of Korean language history, in which [only the language] prior to the founding of Goryeo is considered Old Korean, is in need of revision."
 The Russian-American linguist Alexander Vovin also considers twelfth-century data to be examples of "Late Old Korean".
-On the other hand, linguists such as Lee Seungjae and Hwang Seon-yeop continue to use the older periodization, as do major recent English-language sources such as the 2011 History of the Korean Language and the 2015 Blackwell Handbook of Korean Linguistics.
+On the other hand, linguists such as Lee Seungjae and Hwang Seon-yeop continue to use the older periodization, as do major English-language sources from the 2010s, such as the 2011 History of the Korean Language and the 2015 Blackwell Handbook of Korean Linguistics.